-Assessment

 Your assessment process should include at the following:

 - Funnel assessment

 - Win-loss assessment

 - Profitability assessment

 - System assessment

 - Team assessment

 - Leadership assessment

 If you have the right strategies and frameworks in place and the systems to design support the strategies you have implemented, you should start to see the results you need.
 There should be fewer fires to put out.
 Close dates should be more accurate.
 Close ratios should improve.
-Sales cycles should get shorter.
+Sales cycles should shorten.
 Overall, sales should become more predictable and most importantly, sales revenue should increase.

 If that isn't happening, then it's time to assess what you have in place.
-Are you positioned properly in the market, and is your messaging working, or do you need to make some changes?
-Are your lead generation and sales strategy workable, or should they be adjusted?
-Are the systems you set up efficient and easy to use?
-Do they support the sales effort, or should they be refined?
-And finally, do you have the right people in the right jobs to make this all work?
+Are you positioned properly in the market and is your messaging working, or do you need to make some changes?
+Are your lead generation and sales strategy workable, or do they need to be adjusted?
+Are the systems you set up efficient and easy to use and do they support the sales effort, or do they need to be improved?
+And finally, do you have the right people in the right jobs to make this all work.

-Like any system, your SOS needs to be improved constantly and changed as your situation changes.
+Like any system, your sales operating system needs to be improved constantly and changed as your situation changes.

-Implementing your system Your SOS is unique to your company.
-It isn't plug-and-play, and there are no shortcuts.
-Your Sales Operating System must match the specific realities of your company.
+Your sales operating system is unique to your company.
+It isn't plug and play and there are no snortcuts.

+You will need to create a sales operating system that meets the specific realities of your company.
 Once you create it, it is critical that everyone who touches the system understands it.
 The sales operating system isn't just for sales.
-Marketing, operations, accounting and anyone else who interacts with the process must understand and support it.
+Marketing, operations, accounting and anyone else who interacts with the process needs to understand it and support it.

 Once everyone understands it, set out the expectations about how everyone will interact with the system.
 Make sure they understand the rules, the cadences and the outcomes expected.
 No one is exempt.

-Don't accept excuses.
-Once you set out the expectations, everyone must use the SOS.
+Once you set out the expectations, everyone needs to start using the system.
 That means everyone is working toward the same strategies and goals.
 Everyone understands what their role is in achieving those goals.
 Everyone is following the process and using the systems.

-Reinforcement is a MUST.
+Then is it critical to reinforce.
 If leadership indicates at any time that it is OK to skip steps or ignore the rules, people will.
 As a result, the system will fall apart, and the growth will stall, or sales will decline.

+Cultural Change

-Cultural Change The sales operating system represents a cultural change in your organization, and that kind of change is never easy.
+The sales operating system represents a cultural change in your organization, and that kind of change is never easy.
 So, the question for you is, can you do it and is it worth it?

-If you want - A predictable revenue stream - To manage the unmanageable - Fewer mistakes - More sales revenue Then, it is worth the effort it will take to create, implement and reinforce your sales operating system.
+If you want

+- A predictable revenue stream

+- To manage the unmanageable

+- Fewer mistakes

+- More sales revenue

+Then, it is worth the effort it will take to create, implement and reinforce your sales operating system.

 Good Luck!
 If you would like some help getting started schedule a no cost, no obligation call with a sales strategist.

 Schedule with a Strategist